Eating at Highcross

 I hope people like it, but most of all I hope that its effect is to draw in more potential diners to the city centre, rather than to hoover up all business.
-Dinner with a large glass of wine bottle of wine on Friday night is £20 – cheap, but of course it’s only a bargain if it’s any good.
+Dinner with a large glass of wine on Friday night is £20 – cheap, but of course it’s only a bargain if it’s any good.

 Also coming soon to Highcross is Byron, the upscale burger joint beloved of George Osborne (but I won’t hold that against it), Chimichanga – which served meh-Mexican food on Silver Street for a couple of years, Stone Baked Pizza and the Australian juice bar Boost.